banisterious/obsidian-canvas-roots/wiki-content/Evidence-And-Sources.md

 **Manual selection:** For images with generic names like `Document (3).jpg` or `Voice Memo 2020-03-15.jpg`, you'll need to manually select the correct source from the dropdown.

 **Multiple images per source:** You can link multiple images to the same source note.
-Each additional image uses the next available `media_N` slot.
+Each additional image is appended to the `media` array.

 ### Confidence Levels